 How To Monetize Your Blog

 When it comes to monetizing your blog, there are several things you can do.
-Aside from monetizing by marketing to your email list, you can make money blogging by revenue streams such as having an ad network like Google AdSense, offering a product or service, having affiliate links from affiliate networks, and earning money from sponsored posts.
+Aside from monetizing by marketing to your email list, you can make money blogging by revenue streams such as having an ad network like Google AdSense or when you have more traffic, Ezoic, offering a product or service, having affiliate links from affiliate networks, and earning money from sponsored posts.

 One thing I'll add about making money blogging is that I wouldn't focus too heavily on the monetization of your blog in the early stages.
 You want to focus on building a beautiful blog that's easy to navigate.
 Then you want to create compelling content.